odinuv/web/slides/database-tech/slides.md

 ## Data Types -- Date Types
 - `datetime` / `date` / `time`:
     - In mysql `datetime` is *sort of same* as timestamp
-- `timestamp`, `time`, `date` cannot be used to store date / datetime interval:
+- `timestamp`, `time`, `date` cannot be used to store a date / datetime interval:
     - never assume that an hour has 3600 seconds (can be from 0 up to 7200);
         - because of leap days, seconds;
         - because of DST;
-    - `interval` -- store interval of date time values.
+    - `interval` -- store the interval of date time values.
 </section>

 <section markdown='1'>
 ## Data Types -- Date Alternative
 - You may encounter using native application format:
-   - column data type is integer
+   - a column data type is an integer
-   - use timestamp of the application language:
+   - use the timestamp of the application language:

 {% highlight php %}
 <?php